 During filming of the scene, where Batman is being towed by a train through the streets of Gotham, so much steam was used, that it would "rain" on the cast and crew for several minutes after each take.

 Early work on the script and the production design was conducted in the back of Christopher Nolan's garage.
 During the writing process, Nolan and David S. Goyer sometimes took walks near the site of the original Batcave from Batman (1966).

-First Batman movie in which Gotham City scenes were filmed on location in an actual city as opposed to on a set, or images via stock footage.
-While the on location scenes were filmed in Chicago, Gotham City of the comics is based on New York City, and in fact the name Gotham is a colloquial for New York.
+With the exception of the pier scene in Batman: The Movie (1966), this is the first Batman movie in which Gotham City scenes were filmed on-location in an actual city, as opposed to on a set, or images via stock footage.
+While the on-location scenes were filmed in London and Chicago, Gotham City in the comics is based on New York City, and in fact the name "Gotham" is a colloquial for New York City.

 Batman's journey to Tibet, and his ninja training, were both elements introduced into the comic book by writer James Owsley in Batman #431 (March, 1989).
 The series editor, Denny O'Neil, made the issue part of the Batman Writers Bible that he would hand out to each new writer on the series, thus confirming the story's place in canon.

 While this is the second Batman film to get a "thumbs up" from Roger Ebert, it's the first live-action Batman movie to get a "thumbs up" from him, since the first one was the animated film Batman: Mask of the Phantasm (1993).

 During production, DC Comics commissioned well known Batman artists to give their interpretation of the Dark Knight.
 The results were shown to Christopher Nolan and the cast to help give them a better idea of where the comic artists were coming from.
 Among the artists were James Jean, Jock, Tommy Lee Edwards, and John Paul Leon.